bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

         console.log(carlysCar.getColor()); // using getColor method // blue
         console.log(jimsCar.getColor()); // using getColor method // red

+## Objects and Properties

+    const a = {}; // variable a is an empty object

+    const b = { name: 'b'}; // variable b is an object with a name property that is set equal to the string b.

+    const c = { name: 'c'}; // varaible c is an object with a name property set equal to the string c.

+    a[b] = 200;

+    // a['[object Object]'] = 200

+    // here we set the property b on object a to the number 200.
+    We are also trying to place a property on our object that is not a string or a number but is instead an object itself [b].
+    In javascript keys or properties on objects can only be strings.
+    They cannot be any other data type and they definitely cannot be objects.

+    a[c] = 400;

+    // a['[object Object]'] = 400

+    // here we set the property c on object a to the number 400.

+    console.log(a[b]); // 400

+    // console.log(a['[object Object]']);

+    // logging out a property b on an object a

+    // we are logging out the '[object Object]' property on our a object

+    console.log(a); // if we logout the entire a object we get { '[object Object]': 400 }

+    // when we try to set our b object as a property on our a object, the javascript coerces our object into a string. '[object Object]'.
+    On the next line we do the same thing with our c object.
+    We are trying to place our c object as a property on our a object which we cannot do.
+    Here, the c object is also converted to the same string '[object Object]' and we are now setting this property equal to the value 400.

+    // The reason we are getting 400 is the b object is getting converted to the string '[object Object]' on our a object which was most recently set to the value of 400.

+    // Only strings can be properties on objects .
+This is what happens when you try to place an object as a property on another object.

 ## Objects and Strings

     var string1 = 'Tampa'; // here we're setting string1 to 'Tampa'